omicscodeathon/denguedrug/README.md

 ## How to use

-The [documentation](docs) and [tutorial](notebooks) give a general overview of how the pipeline can be utilized for identifying novel Dengue Virus inhibitors.
+The [documentation](docs) and [tutorial](notebooks) give a general overview of how the pipeline can be utilized to identify novel Dengue Virus inhibitors.

 **Tutorial 1**